- Open Access

 The authors declare that they have no competing interests.

 IRP and ENB prepared the M. haemofelis DNA and protein samples for analysis.
 MAH, ACD and ENB performed the genome analysis.
 ENB, KJH, CJA and BC performed the proteome analysis.
 ENB, ACD, CRH and ST co-drafted the manuscript.
 ST, CRH and ADR conceived the study, participated in its design and coordination.
 All authors read and approved the final manuscript.

 Emily N Barker, Alistair C Darby contributed equally to this work.

 Electronic supplementary material

-Additional file 4: Figure S2: Representative section of the Mycoplasma haemofelis str.
+Additional file 4: Mycoplasma haemofelis str.
 Langford 1 genome containing a protein paralog "island".
 The "Island" of protein paralog open reading frames (ORFs) is indicated by the pink arrows, with paralog family (PF) number shown.
 ORFs for poorly characterized proteins are in yellow, including non-repeated hypothetical proteins (HP) and HIT family protein (hit).
 The ORF encoding a membrane lipoprotein is in green and the ORF of metabolic enzyme nicotinate-nucleotide adenylyltransferase (nadD) is in blue.
 Nucleotide position is indicated by numbers and direction of read indicated by arrow head.
 (PDF 137 KB)